MarimerLLC/cslajs/CONTRIBUTING.md

 # How to contribute

-CSLA .NET is developed and maintained by a [global development team](http://www.lhotka.net/Article.aspx?area=4&id=bbe426f7-cd06-482f-bfa7-ec5640296562) composed of volunteers.
+cslajs is developed and maintained by a [global development team](http://www.lhotka.net/Article.aspx?area=4&id=bbe426f7-cd06-482f-bfa7-ec5640296562) composed of volunteers.
 We welcome your help!

 ## Getting started